 The best place to be in an emergency—because every second counts

-Medical City has the most advanced emergency department in North Texas which allows our specialists to diagnose and treat patients faster than ever.
 Our comprehensive emergency team, including board-certified emergency medicine physicians, specially trained nurses and physician assistants, has one goal in mind—to get you assessed, on the road to treatment and back to your life faster.
 To learn more about both the adult and pediatric ERs at Medical City, and to see stories about our exceptional care of patients, click here.

 We have expertise you can trust in the most dire of emergencies—we are proud to be an Accredited Chest Pain Center and an Advanced Primary Stroke Center.